JulioYauri/Final_Project_Software_Engineer/README.md

 Constraints:

--Every single procedure and function checks the sanity of its arguments and refuses to continue when the arguments are unreasonable, jumping out of the function
+- Every single procedure and function checks the sanity of its arguments and refuses to continue when the arguments are unreasonable, jumping out of the function
--When calling out other functions, program functions only check for errors if they are in a position to react meaningully -Error handling occurs at higher levels of function call chains, wherever it is meaningul to do so
+- When calling out other functions, program functions only check for errors if they are in a position to react meaningully
+- Error handling occurs at higher levels of function call chains, wherever it is meaningul to do so

 En la clase Lista_de_eventos.py, el manejo de errores se realize mediante asserts.
 Cada función comprueba la validez de sus argumentos.